A Handleless kitchen or Handleless effect kitchen?

 Two types – wrapped and painted and lacquered

 If you buy the low quality wrapped type, it can be difficult to open the doors.
-This is particularly the case with doors attached to integrated dishwashers, fridges, freezers and fridge freezers.
+This particularly applies to doors that attach to integrated dishwashers, fridges, freezers, and fridge freezers.
 The reason for this is that the groove at the top of the door is very shallow.
-Because it’s so shallow, it can be very hard to get the necessary grip required to pull open the door.
+Because it’s so shallow, you can find it very hard to get the necessary grip required to pull open the door.
 This is less of a problem with the higher quality painted and lacquered type doors as the groove is much deeper.

 It is mainly the high street chains and trade-only suppliers that sell the low quality wrapped type handleless kitchen doors.
 The majority of integrated handle type handleless kitchen doors sold by Independent kitchen showrooms are the high quality painted and lacquered type.